elcobvg/lumen-realworld-example-app/readme.md

 # Cross-Origin Resource Sharing (CORS)

 This applications has CORS enabled by default on all API endpoints.
-The default configuration allows requests from `http://localhost:3000` and `http://localhost:4200` to help speed up your frontend testing.
 The CORS allowed origins can be changed by setting them in the config file.
 Please check the following sources to learn more about CORS.

 - https://developer.mozilla.org/en-US/docs/Web/HTTP/Access_control_CORS
 - https://en.wikipedia.org/wiki/Cross-origin_resource_sharing